Scott Galloway (professor): Career

-Following his graduation from UCLA in 1987, Galloway worked as a fixed income analyst at Morgan Stanley.

-In 1992, Galloway founded Prophet, a brand and marketing consultancy firm.
+In 1992, he founded Prophet, a brand and marketing consultancy firm.

-In 1997, Galloway founded RedEnvelope, as 911Gifts.com, an e-commerce site specializing in expensive and monogrammed gifts, designing many of its own products.
+In 1997, Galloway founded RedEnvelope, as 911Gifts.com, an e-commerce site specializing in expensive and monogrammed gifts, which designed many of its own products.
 The company went public in 2003, but declared bankruptcy in 2008.

-In 1999, Galloway was elected to the 1999 class of the World Economic Forum's "Global Leaders of Tomorrow", which recognizes 100 individuals under the age of 40 whose accomplishments have had impact on a global level.
+In 1999, he was elected to the 1999 class of the World Economic Forum's "Global Leaders of Tomorrow", which recognizes 100 individuals under the age of 40 whose accomplishments have had an impact on a global level.

 In 2010, Galloway founded the digital intelligence firm L2 Inc, which was acquired in March 2017 by Gartner for $155 million, and the now defunct Firebrand Partners, founded in 2005, an activist hedge fund that invested over $1 billion in U.S. consumer and media companies.

-In 2019, Galloway founded the executive-education startup Section4, which raised a $30 million Series A led by General Catalyst in 2021, bringing total funding to about $37 million.
+In 2019, he founded the executive-education startup section (formerly Section 4), which raised $30 million in Series A funding led by General Catalyst in 2021, bringing total funding to about $37 million.

-Galloway has served on the board of directors of Eddie Bauer, The New York Times Company, Gateway Computer, Urban Outfitters, and Berkeley's Haas School of Business.
+Galloway has served on the board of directors of Eddie Bauer, The New York Times Company, Gateway Computer, Urban Outfitters, and UC Berkeley's Haas School of Business.
 He is also known for his public presentations and TED-style talks, called Winners & Losers, in which he presented L2's Digital IQ Index results, ranking over 2,500 global brands across numerous dimensions including e-commerce, social media, and digital marketing.

 Galloway teaches brand management and digital marketing to second-year MBA students.
-Much of his research focuses on the Big Four tech companies, Alphabet, Amazon, Meta, and Apple, which he refers to as "The Four" or "the Four Horsemen".
-His first book, The Four: The Hidden DNA of Amazon, Apple, Facebook, and Google (2017), analyzes the Big Four's peculiar strengths and strategies, their novel economic models, their inherent rapacity, their ambition, and the drastic consequences of their rise that people face in both social and individual terms.
+Much of his research concerns big tech, including Alphabet, Amazon, Meta, and Apple, which he refers to as "The Four" or "the Four Horsemen".
+His first book, The Four: The Hidden DNA of Amazon, Apple, Facebook, and Google, was released in 2017 and analyzes the big four's peculiar strengths and strategies, novel aspects of their economic models, tactics of expansion, as well as resulting social and individual consequences.

-In September 2018, Recode and the Vox Media Podcast Network launched Pivot, a weekly news commentary podcast co-hosted by Kara Swisher and Galloway.
+In September 2018, Recode and the Vox Media launched Pivot, a weekly news commentary podcast co-hosted by Kara Swisher and Galloway.

-In February 2020, Galloway launched The Prof G Show, a weekly podcast answering listener questions on business, money, and tech.
+In February 2020, Galloway launched The Prof G Show, a weekly podcast answering listener questions on business, money, and technology.

 On September 28, 2021, CNN announced that Galloway would be a host on its CNN+ streaming platform, but the platform went off the air shortly after launching.

-In 2022, Galloway's weekly newsletter No Mercy/No Malice won the Webby Award and Webby's People's Voice Award for best Business, News & Technology Websites and Mobile Sites.
+In 2022, Galloway's weekly newsletter No Mercy/No Malice won the Webby Award and Webby's People's Voice Award for best business, news and technology websites and mobile sites.

+In 2026, Governor Gavin Newsom appointed Galloway to the Regents of the University of California.